wbaopaul/scATAC-pro/README.md

                  -i peak_file1,peak_file2,(peak_file3...),200
                  -c configure_user.txt

-    ## perform integrated analysis, assume each sample was processed by scATAC-pro
+    ## perform integrated analysis, assuming all data sets are processed by scATAC-pro
-    ## which means each fragments.txt and barcodes.txt files can be found correspondly
+    ## which means each fragments.txt and barcodes.txt files can be found correspondingly
     $ scATAC-pro -s integrate
                  -i peak_file1,peak_file2,(peak_file3...)   ##
                  -c configure_user.txt

-    ## if you have the reconstructed matrix for each sample (means using the merged peaks)
+    ## if you have the reconstructed matrix for data set (meaning using the merged peaks)
-    ## you can run the *integrate_seu* whtich is second part of module *integrate*
+    ## you can run the *integrate_seu* whtich is second part of the module *integrate*

     $ scATAC-pro -s integrate_seu
-                 -i mtx_file1,mtx_file2,(mtx_file3...)   ##
+                 -i mtx_file1,mtx_file2,(mtx_file3...)
                  -c configure_user.txt

 - After clustering, user can interactively visualize and analyze the data with module *visualize*